By Robert Parks

 As society begins to better understand depression as something that can happen to anyone we must be more aware of where this depression can stem from and be more open about talking about it.

-Robert Parks is a former 2015 MasterChef finalist and is now Head Chef of soon to open ‘Copper & Ink’ in Blackheath, London.
+Robert Parks is a former 2015 MasterChef finalist and is now Head Chef of ‘Copper & Ink’ restaurant in Blackheath, London.
 You can follow Robert on Twitter @RobertDAParks

 Check out Chefs with Issues here.